parrt/random-forest-importances/README.md

 `pip install rfpimp`

-We include permuation and drop-column importance measures that work with any sklearn model.
+We include permutation and drop-column importance measures that work with any sklearn model.
+Yes, `rfpimp` is an increasingly-ill-suited name, but we still like it.

 ## Description